Regulation

 Is forex trading safe in Europe?

-EU-regulated forex trading is among the safest globally due to MiFID II protections including negative balance protection, fund segregation, and investor compensation schemes.
+EU-regulated forex trading is among the safest globally due to European regulation protections including negative balance protection, fund segregation, and investor compensation schemes.

 What happens if my EU broker goes bankrupt?